Eschatologue/CM_wiki/docs/equipment/adventuring-gear/firearm-augment.md

 **Prerequisite:** None
 **Stackable:** No

-Choose one of the follwing damage types: :dmg-force: Force, :dmg-radiant: Radiant, or :dmg-necrotic: Necrotic.
+Choose one of the following damage types: :dmg-force: Force, :dmg-radiant: Radiant, or :dmg-necrotic: Necrotic.
 The firearm deals the chosen damage type instead of its regular damage type.

 ---

 ### Enhanced

-**Cost:** 800 SP
+**Cost:** 900 SP
 **Prerequisite:** None
 **Stackable:** Yes, up to 3 times.

 Adds +1 bonus to the firearm's attack & damage roll.
+If the firearm forces a saving throw, add +1 to the DC.

 ---